waicool20/Divergence-Meter-Project/README.md

 Well anyways originally this project is based on this guy's project: http://www.mindspring.com/~tomtitor/ and it has helped greatly so I guess give him some credit?
 I tried to improve his design by improving electronics design with power efficiency and mind-friendliness in mind (hence the AVR so we can code in C :D) I designed the thing in Diptrace, but I have also included Gerber/Drill files in a convenient zip so you can just hand it to some manufacturer to make some boards (remember to remind them that it's 2 separate boards in a single zip and not one!) included also are the schematic PDFs which are not quite convenient... orz anyways have a look around.

-I just pulled this off my blog and it's not all the differences I think...feel free to help me expand this list :p
+I just pulled this off my blog ( http://waicool20.ga ) and it's not all the differences I think...feel free to help me expand this list :p

 > Additional Features:
 > - 5 switches possible!
 Could be less if you tweak the software
 > - Buzzer/Speaker output 😀 hurray for alarms in the morning
 > - Light Sensor to detect night time to conserve power and extend Nixie tube life (could probably act as a basic motion sensor with some software magic)
 > - Improvements/Slight changes:
-> - Should be able to fit 2x9V batteries instead of one so more portable cosplay time 😀
+> - Should be able to fit 2x9V batteries instead of one so more portable cosplay time :D
 > - Should be able to fit 2xAA RTC backup battery so it keeps track of time accurately for theoretically over a year.
 > - Interrupt based instead of Polling to conserve even more battery
 > - Uses the larger but cheaper and more available version of the HV5622